Chec Marmorat

 Before you start

-Liberally spray a 9x5-inch loaf pan with non-stick baking spray, or line it with parchment paper leaving an overhang for easy removal.
+Liberally spray a 9x5-inch loaf pan with non-stick spray, or line it with parchment paper so the edges hang over the sides for easy removal.

 Ingredients